mbitaab/mbitaab.github.io/_pages/about.md

 Hi!

-I'm a first year Ph.D. student at [SEFCOM Lab](https://sefcom.asu.edu/) under the supervision of Dr. Adam Doupé and Dr. Yan Shoshitaishvili.
+I'm a first year Ph.D. student at Arizona State University doing research at the [SEFCOM Lab](https://sefcom.asu.edu/) under the supervision of Dr. Adam Doupé and Dr. Yan Shoshitaishvili.